natyarteagac/holbertonschool-web_front_end/README.md

 # holbertonschool-web_front_end
-Content of the advanced program Web Stack of Holberton School
+Content of the advanced projects of Web Stack program of Holberton School